Tapestry Charter School

-Tapestry Charter School is a charter school in Buffalo, New York.
-It houses two schools, an elementary/middle school and a high school.
+Tapestry Charter School is a K-12 charter school in Buffalo, New York, United States.
 The current director is Eric Klapper.

-Elementary

-The lower school for Tapestry School is located at 65 Great Arrow Avenue and serves Grades K through 8.
-The current principal is Jennifer Pangborn, and the current assistant principal is Anthony Riccio.

 History

-Tapestry Charter School is an arts-integrated, K-12 Expeditionary Learning, tuition-free, public school located in the city of Buffalo, NY with 100 K-4 students, supporting administration, faculty and staff.
+Tapestry Charter School is an arts-integrated, expeditionary learning, tuition-free public school.
 Tapestry received approval from the State University of New York Board of Trustees to open in September 2001.
 The school grew one grade per year, becoming a full K-12 school in the 2009-10 school year with 515 students.
-98 percent of Tapestry’s first senior class graduated in June 2010.
-All seniors in all three of Tapestry's graduating classes have been accepted to college.
+Ninety-eight percent of the first senior class graduated in June 2010.
+All seniors in Tapestry's graduating classes were accepted to college.